sergiofontes/lean-bem/README.md

 .search_button {}
 ```

+In the example above, though the elements are nested in the DOM tree, they *must not* be nested in the stylesheets.
 This allows you to change a block's DOM structure without making changes in the code for each separate element.

 ## Modifier
-- An entity that helps define the **appearance, state, or behavior** of a block or element.
+- An entity that helps define the **appearance, state, or behavior of a block or element**.
 - The modifier name describes its appearance (“What size?” or “Which theme?” and so on — `big` or `dark`), its state (“How is it different from the others?” — `disabled`, `focused`, etc.) and its behavior (“How does it behave?” or “How does it respond to the user?” — such as `switch-theme`).
 - A modifier can't be used alone.
 It should change the appearance, behavior, or state of the entity, not replace it.
 - Each modifier is a combined class (used alongside the block or element class).